dev-yoga/anahata/README.md

 - Delete option for selected Pose

 Sequences
- - User sequence list needs to display sequences by user (see new backend route :)
+ - ~~User sequence list needs to display sequences by user (see new backend route :)~~
- - Delete sequence needs to exist and be an option on user sequence list or bottom of actual sequence w/ confirm

  Sequence
- - Needs to display actual sequence (was specific sequence by User + sequence id--just get by sequence id for now, assume correct user for mvp)
+ - ~~Needs to display actual sequence (was specific sequence by User + sequence id--just get by sequence id for now, assume correct user for mvp)~~
- - Delete sequence needs to exist
+ - Delete sequence needs to exist w/ confirm

  sequenceService (by user)